sandialabs/Polymers/README.md

 pip install polymers
 ```

-If Rust is installed, the latest edition of the library can be installed from the main branch of the GitHub repository:
+If Rust is installed, the latest edition of the library can be installed from the GitHub repository:

 ```shell
 git clone git@github.com:sandialabs/Polymers.git